Guide to Welding Certification: Key Tests, Essential Certifications, and Qualifications

 Types of qualifications:

-There are various types of welding qualifications of which the most renowned are:
+There are various types of welding qualification of which the most renowned are:

 ● Certified Welding Supervisor (CWS): is another certification provided by the AWS.
 The certification is tied to the AWS D1.1 Structural Welding Code and is recognized by many industries and organizations.